Diodes-Delight/www/content/docs/piunora/getting-started.md

 As Raspberry Pi is not releasing binaries for this usb boot utility for Mac and Linux we created this CI pipeline to build the latest version for you.
 It also offers the latest installer for Windows which is ahead of the last released installed by Raspberry Pi.
 We highly recommend going with that version as it includes some important fixes for USB hubs.
-On MacOS and Linux this is a bit tricky.
-You may want to compile them from source instead but if that gives you issue the binaries might help.
+On MacOS compiling turned out to be a bit tricky for some users.
+You may want to still try to compile from source but if that gives you issue the binaries might help.

 [Compile from source](https://github.com/raspberrypi/usbboot)